akbad/Beehive/lib/pollen/cleanup/README.md

         >
         >     - Thus, a naive implementation trying to delete a memory entity with `name="foo"` could match an entity with `id="foo"` and delete it (incorrectly!).
         >
-        > - The handler avoids this by using two separate sets to store invalid memories' keys depending on whether the key is in the `name` or `id` field.
+        > - The handler avoids this by using two separate sets to store stale entities' keys depending on whether the key is in the `name` or `id` field.

-    3. Export expired entities to the JSONL file in `.wax/trash/memory-mcp/`
+    3. Export stale entities to the JSONL file in `.wax/trash/memory-mcp/`
-    4. Rewrite the original file filtered to contain only valid (non-expired) entities
+    4. Rewrite the original file filtered to contain only valid entities

 ### Trash system